The Android tab allows you to design push notifications that will be sent to Android users.

 Click on the code icon to add content snippets.
 Type the name of the field you want to use, or select it from the presented pick list.

-You can select the default action that will occur when the user clicks on the notification; the options available are:
+Select the default action that will occur when the user clicks on the notification; the options available are:

 - None (selected by default): opens app

 - Open URL: to open it either inside or outside the app.
 Enter the URL you wish to use in the accompanying input field.